labring/sealos/docs/4.0/docs/design/imagehub/datapack.md

 Datapack is designed to package data from different CRD with different information granularity.

+## Why use it

+It's not convenient to get cr directly: repository has multi images and imagehub should display the latest tag info of the repository.
+If getting cr directly, you should get every repository by using `get repository` and using `get image` to get its latest tag info.

+But if you use datapack, you can easily get multi repositories and their latest tag info in one time and reuse the result by some strategy.

 ## How it works

 Once a datapack CR is created, datapack controller will base the CR's spec to get information from images and pack it up